 Hello!
-My name is Nichole, and I’m currently a second-year undergraduate at UEA studying International Development with Overseas Experience.
+My name is Nichole, and I’m currently a third-year undergraduate at UEA studying International Development with Overseas Experience.

 *Please see our MBBS Medicine course page for further information.

 Holders of a Bachelor degree, from an accredited institution, with a cumulative academic grade point average of 3.0 and above will be considered for postgraduate study.
 This will normally be a postgraduate diploma or a taught Masters degree and exceptionally PhD studies.
 Masters degree holders will be considered for PhD study.

 We are regularly attending events in your country and welcome your interest.
 Please feel free to contact the relevant staff member responsible for your region or check the information below for more of our upcoming fairs.

 Alternatively, if you are planning a trip to the UK, why not come and pay us a visit?